 Butter, milk, yogurt, and whipped cream shine at Thanksgiving but most of us spend little time thinking about how these delicious dairy options make it from the farm to our tables.

 The hard work of dairy farming starts hours before the sun rises and ends long after it sets.
 Dairy farmer Russ Kohler is proud of the care they provide their cows at his family’s farm in Midway and takes it a step further by taking that delicious milk and turning it into Heber Valley Artisan Cheese and other fine dairy products.
-Other fine dairy farmers are found through Utah, from Cache County in the north, down to Beaver and Iron Counties in the South, and including Maria Nye's dairy farm in Millard County, where she and her family provide milk for the Dannon yogurt facility in Utah.
+Other fine dairy farmers are found throughout Utah, from Cache County in the north, down to Beaver and Iron Counties in the South, and including Maria Nye's dairy farm in Millard County, where she and her family provide milk for the Dannon yogurt facility in Utah.

 5. Local farmers & others in the food chain

 Some farmers sell the value-added foods they produce directly to consumers, through CSA subscriptions or at farm stands or one of the nation’s 7,800 farmers’ markets.
 Others have products available at local grocery stores or specialty retail outlets.
-Others still may not grow food directly consumed by people, but contribute nevertheless by growing food for animals, such as alfalfa, oats, grain corn, and more.
+Others may still not grow food directly consumed by people, but contribute by growing food for animals, such as alfalfa, oats, grain corn, and more.
 Or they provide veterinary care for animals, or drive the trucks that allow a head of lettuce to get from Yuma, Arizona to Logan, Utah the next day; or they are scientists looking to see how to make a crop more resistant to pests and use less pesticides, and the list can go on and on.

 This Thanksgiving time, we truly do have much to be thankful for.
 So, when you’re between servings this year, thank a farmer!